YJazzar/Electron-MediaPlayer/README.md

 # Backlog:

 #### readDirectory.js:
-- [ ] Make it so that only audio files are returned (filter out non-audio files)
 - [ ] Maybe make an exception where a file can have a certain name (such as "YouTubePlaylist.txt") where it can read url links and play them with react-player